mobiletonster/blogposts/code/web/breakingweb.md

 > * Top-level statements - you will see less boiler plate code like namespaces, usings, and main class, etc.
 > * Async Main - the main method in a console application is now Async by default
 > * Global and implicit using directives - you don't need to have all the default usings in a file as they will be inferred in most cases.
-> * File-scope namespace - the Filenames scope the code, rather than explicit namespaces in the code.
+> * File-scope namespace - Namespaces in the code can be placed at the top and the encompassing '{}' braces can be removed saving a level of indentation.

 After the project loads, paste the following code into the program.cs file.